xIves/scientific_programming/README.md

     See: https://code.visualstudio.com/docs/getstarted/introvideos
     Video Tutorial: Visual Studio Code -> Menu -> Help -> Video-Tutorials -> Extensions

 4. Create a new conda environment and install the required Python libraries
     In Visual Studio Code, go to your weekly working directory and open a new Terminal window
-    In the Terminal window, type the following:
+    In the Terminal, type the following:

     ```bash
     conda info --envs                   # shows all available conda environments